Miljar/http-cache-notes/README.rst

 4. Possible Response Headers

-I. Response Headers if resource hasn't changed
+a.
+Response Headers if resource hasn't changed

 .. code:: console

     Status: 304 Not Modified

-II.
+b.
 Response Headers if resource **has** changed

 .. code:: console